EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ```

-You can use such logic in an:
+You can use this logic in:
-- event appeared callback,
+- the event appeared callback,
-- [checkpoint is reached](/clients/grpc/subscriptions.md#checkpointing) if you're using a filtered subscription.
+- the [checkpoint reached callback](/clients/grpc/subscriptions.md#checkpointing) if you're using a filtered subscription.

-You may also consider some performance improvements like checking once per a few events or using cache for reads.
+You may also consider some performance improvements like checking once every few events or using a cache for reads.

 ### Resolving linked events

 [Projections in EventStoreDB](/server/v21.10/projections/) let you append new events or link existing events to streams.
 Links won't contain the original event data.
 ESDB can resolve it automatically depending on the value you passed to the operation call.

-TCP client by default resolved linked events. gRPC changes that behaviour to only resolve them if you ask for that explicitly.
+The TCP client by default resolved linked events. gRPC changes that behaviour to only resolve them if you ask for that explicitly.

-To do that, you need to pass `true` as `resolveLinkTos` param's value explicitly, e.g. for the regular stream:
+To do that, you need to pass `true` to the `resolveLinkTos` param, e.g., for a regular stream:

 ```csharp{4}
 await grpcClient.SubscribeToStreamAsync(